“What Do We Know about Fiscal Multipliers?” in: Rethinking Fiscal Policy after the Crisis. Cambridge University Press, 2017. doi P. 443-482. doi

 Authors: Karamysheva M.

-Recent empirical evidence suggests that fiscal consolidations mainly based on tax hikes have a more recessionary impact on economic growth relative to those based on expenditure cuts.
-This paper evaluates the output effects of fiscal adjustment plans identified through the narrative approach.
-I incorporate fiscal plans into a vector autoregression model to investigate the channels of transmission of fiscal consolidations.
-In addition to a direct effect, I explore two indirect effects, in particular, whether monetary policy or uncertainty could explain the heterogeneous output effects of fiscal adjustment plans.
-It appears that uncertainty channel is more important among the two.
+Recent empirical evidence suggests that fiscal consolidation based mainly on tax hikes has a more recessionary impact on economic growth than that based on expenditure cuts.
+This paper evaluates the effects of fiscal adjustment plans identified through the narrative approach on the U.S. macroeconomic activity.
+To do so, I incorporate fiscal plans into a vector autoregression model to investigate transmission channels of fiscal consolidation and accompanying policy.
+I check whether monetary policy, uncertainty, or financial markets can explain the heterogeneous effects of fiscal adjustment plans.
+I find that the financial market and macro uncertainty channels are the most important ones.

 "The Network Effects of Fiscal Adjustments."